 Now select 'AdGuard DNS' in the 'Service' field on the 'Internet safety' page.

-The 'Assigment of protection policies to devices' section will appear.
-Configuring in this section comes down to assigning the protection policies described above to regular home network devices (registered on your Keenetic) and to devices that appear periodically (Guest network and unregistered devices).
+The 'Assignment of protection policies to devices' section will appear.
+Configuring in this section comes down to assigning the protection policies described above to regular home network devices (registered on your Keenetic) and devices that appear periodically (Guest network and unregistered devices).

-In the 'Default policy' field you can specify a policy that will be applied to all unregistered devices, including those connected to the Guest segment.
+In the 'Default policy' field, you can specify a policy applied to all unregistered devices, including those connected to the Guest segment.

-Now check the operation of the Internet filter and advertising filtering on websites.
+Now check the operation of the Internet safety service and ad filtering on websites.

 From a registered device through a web browser, we will try to access a resource that may contain prohibited content: